'The Mandalorian' Theory Disproves a Massive Season 3 Finale Prediction

 After Mandalorian Season 3 Episode 7, pretty much everyone seems to agree that the episode title is hinting at an Imperial spy among the Mandalorians.
 And there are a few obvious options:

-- The Armorer: Not only has she always seemed shady, but she has much to gain from betraying Din Djarin and retaking control of her cult.
+- The Armorer: Not only has she always seemed shady, but the Armorer has much to gain from betraying Din Djarin and retaking control of her cult.
 Plus, she was conveniently off-planet when the Empire attacked on Mandalore.

 - The new Mandalorians: In Episode 7, our heroes encountered a group of Mandalorians still living on their home planet who offer to help and then immediately lead them into a trap.
 Was it bad timing or something more sinister?
 We don’t know much about these characters, but they could have plenty to gain from siding with the Empire.